BenShutt/CollectionUI/README.md

 ### CollectionView

 A `UIViewControllerRepresentable` that wraps a `UICollectionViewController` with a custom `MasonryLayout`.
+Cells are configured with SwiftUI's [UIHostingConfiguration](https://developer.apple.com/documentation/SwiftUI/UIHostingConfiguration).

 ### MasonryConfiguration

 Properties that configure how the masonry layout will look in the `UICollectionView`.
+For example, padding, spacing, and number of columns.

 ### Manager